The Best Pie Shop in Every State

 What could be better than fresh cherry pie in a county famed for growing them?
-Sweetie Pie’s in Fish Creek uses Door County cherries grown just down the road in all of their pies.
-Each crust is hand-rolled and made from unbleached, unbromated flour.
-Pie isn’t the only thing you can make with those cherries.
+Sweetie Pie’s uses Door County cherries grown just down the road in all their pies.
+Each hand-rolled crust is made from unbleached, unbromated flour.

 The Bunnery Bakery & Restaurant, Jackson

-Located in an old blacksmith’s shop, The Bunnery Bakery & Restaurant has been serving up high-quality baked goods for 40 years.
+Located in an old blacksmith shop, The Bunnery Bakery & Restaurant has been serving up high-quality baked goods for 40 years.
 Their pies are made fresh daily, using fresh ingredients like strawberries, rhubarb and peaches.
-Come early: They sell out fast.
-If you miss out on the pie, maybe you could make some Wyoming Cowboy Cookies instead.
+Come early, because they sell out fast!